oio/domestic-bot/README.md

 # ROBY: a multifunction Discord bot
-This is the Discord bot side of Roby.
-It's a FastAPI + Discord.py app whose commands are accessible both in Discord and via REST.
+This is the Discord bot side of [Domestic AI](https://github.com/oio/domestic-ai).
+It's a Discord.py interface to the [Domestic API](https://github.com/oio/domestic-api) that can be used to interact with the Domestic AI system through Discord.

 ## Set the bot
 ### Create a Discord app